PSPDFKit/Appcelerator-iOS/README.md

 </ti:app>
 ```

-We have to set a minimum iOS version, because dynamic frameworks are only supported since iOS 8.
+We have to set a minimum iOS version, because PSPDFKit v6 only works with iOS 9 or later.
 The `ti.dynamiclib` plugin embeds `PSPDFKit.framework` into your app.
 You can find more info about it [here](https://jira.appcelerator.org/browse/TIMOB-20557).

 ## Troubleshooting